Ballistic transport for limit-periodic Schr\"odinger operators in one dimension: Introduction

 Before proceeding to the proofs of the above, we make some comments on the methodology and organization of the paper.
-The overall strategy of this paper is based on that of Fillman in the discrete setting \cite{Fillman}.
-However, in addition to the technical difficulties which arise naturally when dealing with unbounded operators, new arguments and techniques are required in key places.
-We briefly highlight a few of these difficulties here.
-As in \cite{Fillman}, a critical step is to establish a quantitative version of the convergence result \eqref{eq:10920} for periodic operators; this is the content of our Theorem~\ref{thm:Fill2.1analog}.
-This quantitative estimate is found by bounding a normed difference given by an integral over quasimomenta in the Brilluoin zone, and in particular, partitioning the Brilluoin zone into two time dependent sets; one ``good'' set on which we have decay in time for a quantity which appears in the integral, and another ``bad'' set which must have Lebesgue measure which decays in time at a sufficient rate.
-The estimate uniform in the quasimomenta needed to complete this step in \cite{Fillman} is found using the Hilbert-Schmidt norm of the operators involved, which are finite matrices for each quasimomentum.
-In our setting, the analogous operators are unbounded, and this step is performed by leveraging the regularity of the initial states considered to perform some resolvent manipulations and use the minmax theorem.
-Since this estimate is applied to a sequence of operators with uniformly bounded potentials, and we are interested in their limit, it is also important that the estimate depend on this uniform bound, rather than the individual potential; this is also more delicate in our setting.
-Furthermore, the estimate on the measure of the ``bad'' set in \cite{Fillman} takes advantage of an explicit finite product formula for a derivative.
-While in the continuum setting, there is a product formula, this product is over infinitely many terms in the infinite gap setting.
-To use the same technique, one must find a bound uniform in the energy for this same product with a term excluded, multiplied by a term which grows at least as quickly as the band lengths along a sequence of energies.
+The general strategy is based on Fillman's work in the discrete setting \cite{Fillman}.
+However, in addition to the technical difficulties that arise naturally when working with unbounded operators, new arguments and techniques are required to deal with new obstacles in key places.
+For example, as in \cite{Fillman}, finding a quantitative version of the convergence result that yields strong ballistic transport for periodic operators is critical to our work; this is our Theorem~\ref{thm:Quantper}.
+The proof of this theorem requires an estimate on a normed difference given by an integral over quasimomenta $k$ in the Brillouin zone.
+This estimate is found by first partitioning the Brillouin zone into two time dependent sets: one ``good'' set of $k$ on which we have decay in time for a quantity that appears in the integrand, and a ``bad'' set of $k$ that must have Lebesgue measure that decays in time at an explicit rate, and then finding an estimate on the integrand that is uniform in both $k$ and the operator.
+In the discrete setting, this uniform estimate is found using the Hilbert-Schmidt norm of the operators involved, which are finite matrices for each $k$.
+In the continuum, the analogous operators are unbounded, and this estimate is significantly more delicate.
+The estimate on the measure of the ``bad'' set in \cite{Fillman} takes advantage of an explicit finite product formula for a derivative.
+While in the continuum setting, there is a similar product formula, it is generally over infinitely many terms.
+To circumvent difficulties that arise in suitably controlling this product, our proof is by different methods.